ignite/cli/.gitpod/readme.md

 Ignite CLI is an easy-to-use CLI tool for creating sovereign blockchains.
 Blockchains created with Ignite CLI use Cosmos SDK, the world's most widely used blockchain application framework.

 In this browser-based development environment, the terminal window is in the lower part of the window.
-The `ignite` binary is pre-installed and ready to use on the command line.
+The `ignite` binary is preinstalled and ready to use on the command line.

 ## Quick start